OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 You will see that the first request returns 201 and the second request returns 204, and there isn't a `new_user_id` variable leaked into your environment.

+If something has gone wrong you can click on the name of the request to see exactly what was actually sent to the appliance, e.g. URL, headers, body, etc.

 This script could be refactored to take the fields for the new user and the new password from variables in the collection or you can modify the the body each time you run the collection.